Canadian Computing Competition: 2013 Stage 1, Senior #4

 Input Specification

-An additional subtask worth 33% of the points have been added to break incorrect solutions which AC on official test data.
+An additional subtask worth 5 marks has been added to break incorrect solutions which AC on official test data.
 Data provided by

 and .Output Specification